ray-project/ray/doc/source/cluster/getting-started.rst

     ---

+    **I want to run Ray on Kubernetes**
+    ^^^
+    Deploy a Ray application to a Kubernetes cluster.
+You can run the tutorial on a Kubernetes cluster or on your laptop via KinD.

+    +++
+    .. link-button:: kuberay-quickstart
+        :type: ref
+        :text: Get Started with Ray on Kubernetes
+        :classes: btn-outline-info btn-block

     **I want to run Ray on a cloud provider**
     ^^^
     Take a sample application designed to run on a laptop and scale it up in the